gettyimages/EventToolkit/README.md

 # EventToolkit

-Succinct, dependency-free, ioc-friendly utilities for publishing / subscribing to events as messages within the application domain.
+Succinct, dependency-free, ioc-friendly utilities for publishing / subscribing to events within the application domain.

 ## Events